Deducteam/hol2dk/README.md

 - ocaml >= 4.13
 - dune >= 3.7

-hol2dk is now available on [Opam](https://opam.ocaml.org/).
+hol2dk is available on [Opam](https://opam.ocaml.org/).
 To install it, simply do:
 ```
 opam install hol2dk
 ```